LeShiesh/LeShiesh/README.md

 - 👋 Hi, I’m @LeShiesh
-- 👀 I’m interested in GameDevelopment
+- 👨‍🎓 I’m studying GamesEngineering at TUM
-- 🌱 I’m currently learning C++
+- 🟠 I’m currently learning Rust
-- 🛠 I’m currently working on a CLion Plugin
+- 🛠 I’m currently working on getting Arch Linux running

 <!---
 LeShiesh/LeShiesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.